iankorf/MCB185-2023/Unit1/README.md

 ```
 cd ~/Code/homework
+pwd
 ls
 ```

-Here, the `ls` command uses the current focus.
+Here, the `ls` command uses the current focus, which is your homework directory.
 From your homework directory, all of these commands do the same thing.

 ```
 ls /your_home_directory/Code/homework